 - Clone OpenFaaS from Github and checkout latest release

 git clone https://github.com/openfaas/faas && \ cd faas && \ ./deploy_stack.sh

-As you can see during the installation,deployment scripts will create a username(admin) and password combination.
-Save this credentials so that we can use it for further steps for login to UI portal.
+As you can see during the installation, deployment scripts will create a username(admin) and password combination.
+Save the credentials so that we can use it for further steps for login to the UI portal.

-Install latest version of the CLI type using curl with url as below
+Install the latest version of the CLI type using curl with URL as below

 curl -sL https://cli.openfaas.com | sudo sh

-To create new Java 8 Function,use following command
+To create new Java 8 Function, use the following command

 faas-cli new --lang java8 <<function name>>

 1 Stack File

 gateway– here we can specify a local/remote gateway address